 Strawberry Cream Filling:

 - Preheat your oven to 350 degrees.

-Combine the melted margarine or coconut oil with the cookies in a large bowl, stirring thoroughly to completely moisten every last crumb.
+- Combine the melted butter or coconut oil with the cookies in a large bowl, stirring thoroughly to completely moisten every last crumb.
 Transfer the mixture to a 9-inch pie pan and use your hands to press it evenly across the bottom and up the sides.
 If it’s too sticky to handle with ease, lightly moisten your hands before proceeding.
 Bake for 10 – 15 minutes, until golden brown.
 Let cool while you move on to the filling.

-Wash, hull, and roughly slice the strawberries before tossing them into your blender along with all of the remaining ingredients.
+- Wash, hull, and roughly slice the strawberries before tossing them into your blender along with all of the remaining ingredients.
 Puree until mostly but not entirely smooth, leaving a few small chunks of berries intact.
 If you’d prefer a silkier texture, continue blending until no lumps remain, and pass the pink mixture through a fine mesh sieve, discarding the seeds.
 Transfer the mixture to a medium saucepan and set over moderate heat.
 Whisk frequently as it warms up, cooking until it comes to a full boil.
 Continue stirring vigorously for a full two minutes and then pour the hot filling into your prepared crust.

-Tap the pan lightly on the counter to release any air bubbles, and let cool to room temperature.
+- Tap the pan lightly on the counter to release any air bubbles, and let cool to room temperature.
 Only then is it safe to transfer to the fridge to continue cooling.
 Don’t rush this process, since an agar gel that’s cooled too quickly will weep and become watery later on.

-Once fully chilled and solidified, slice and serve with additional fresh berries if desired- Or, additional scoops of ice cream!
+- Once fully chilled and solidified, slice and serve with additional fresh berries if desired- Or, additional scoops of ice cream!